Wiredcraft/test-devops/README.md

 ## Scaling

-Execure `vagrant ssh -c '/vagrant/bin/scale.sh <number of instance>'` to change number of instances of application.
+Execute `vagrant ssh -c '/vagrant/bin/scale.sh <number of instance>'` to change number of instances of application.

 ## Notes